hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ﻿R = Rescueland tech, C = Computerland tech

 # Military

 ## Defence

 ### Force Field Gel (R)

 The only known defence that is completely impregnable is the Force Field Gel.
 This is a defence that only Rescueland has, though many have attempted to get some.
 NOTHING can get in OR out, effectively taking you out of the battle.
 Thus, many battleships only use this when they are damaged or a retreat is required.
 Another anomaly about them is that they behave like non-newtonian substances.
 The faster something hits the forcefield, the more energy is absorbed into the forcefield and not the object inside.

 #### The process of harvesting FFG

 The Force Field Gel is harvested from a well on Rescueland.
 The dimensions of the well are 1m-1m-5km to the exact planck.
+It is directly under the main runway of Rescueland, a trick which has protected the location of the well scince it was discovered.
 When the gel is consumed, the well always refills itself over the period of a Rescueland day.
 The provinience of the matter is unknown.
 The gel also doesn't seem to be made of atoms, no matter how closely studied.

 #### Activating the FF